cciw-uk/data-protection/01 Decisions and actions document.rst

   or make extra copies.)

-For these reasons, I would strongly recommend against relying on any electronic devices for access to medical data while on camp - paper is a fantastic technology - cheap, light, very flexible (quite literally), far more secure for our purposes, and we should use it (as we have been).
+For these reasons, I would strongly recommend against relying on any electronic devices for access to medical data while on camp.
+Paper is a fantastic technology - cheap, light, very flexible (quite literally), far more secure for our purposes, and we should use it (as we have been).

 Use of a safe?
 ~~~~~~~~~~~~~~